-As an example, two plates mimicked by Dirac $\delta$-potentials in a curved background of a topological P\"oschl-Teller kink is studied.
+As an example, two plates mimicked by Dirac $\delta$-potentials and its first derivative in a background of a topological P\"oschl-Teller kink is studied.
 The quantum vacuum fluctuations around the kink solution could be interpreted as mesons propagating in the spacetime of a domain wall.
-One of the relevant characteristics of the configuration of the open system of two plates in a P\"oschl-Teller background is that the translational symmetry is broken and the space is anisotropic.
+One of the relevant characteristics of the P\"oschl-Teller background is that the translational symmetry is broken and the space is anisotropic.
 This translates into the fact that the scattering coefficients, as well as the Green's function, will depend on the position of the plates in a non-trivial way.
-The wave functions of the continuous spectrum of states with positive energy have been characterized by means of the scattering data.
+The wave functions of the continuous spectrum of states with positive energy have been characterized by means of these scattering data.
 The bound states have also been studied, setting a threshold for the minimum negative energy in the system.
-The unitarity of the QFT requires this lower bound be fixed as the mass of the quantum vacuum fluctuations so that the total energy of the lowest energy state of the spectrum will be zero, making fluctuations absorption impossible.
+The unitarity of the QFT requires this lower bound be fixed as the mass of the quantum vacuum fluctuations, so that the total energy of the lowest energy state of the spectrum will be zero, making fluctuations absorption impossible.
 It is worth highlighting that the quantum vacuum energy for this (3+1)-dimensional problem is only negative, independently on the value of the coefficients of the $\delta \delta'$ potentials and its location in relation to the kink center.
 This implies that the Casimir force between plates will be attractive in this system.
 Furthermore, even in the case where there is only one plate in the system, the other plate feels the Casimir interaction because there is still a non-zero quantum vacuum interaction energy in the system.

-Once the Casimir energy between plates in the curved background of a sine-Gordon kink has been computed by using the \textit{TGTG}-formula, it would be enlightening to obtain the same result but from the integration of the $00$-component of the energy-momentum tensor.
+Once the Casimir energy between plates in the background of a sine-Gordon kink has been computed by using the \textit{TGTG}-formula, it would be enlightening to obtain the same result but from the integration of the $00$-component of the energy-momentum tensor.
 In this way one could also study the spatial distribution of the energy density.
 It is left for further investigations.
-It is worth noticing that the virtue of the method presented here for obtaining a \textit{TGTG}-formula valid in weak curved spacetimes is that it can be easily generalized to other type of configurations, either for another background and for other potentials that could properly mimic the plates.